KVerbarg/gb-salesdata/abap/Import2ERP.md

 As the order id is created by the S4 system, we do need an additional internal id.
 The "Cust.
 Reference" (example value is "2020-01-01#000") serves this purpose.
 This helps to decide whether a planned order in our list is already created in S4 or not.

 ## Preparation Materials
+The following manual adaptions will be incorporated in the Global Bike client.
+For the time being, we document the changes made.

+### Bike computers
 The materials DGRB2000, DGRR2000, DGRW2000, GRBL2000, GRRL2000, GRWL2000, ORBC1000
 are only available in VKORG/VTWEG = DS00/WH and UW00/WH.
 We also need them in VKORGs DN00 and UE00.